aleksander-saz/DS-Projects/README.md

 *More detailed description you can find in readme of Project 9*

-### Project 10 - Forecast of the real estate price

-Based on the provided data from real estate agence it's required using spark session to conduct an analysis, encode the data and train a regression models for the prediction of the median cost of the house value.
-First model has to include only numeric parameters, second - numeric and categorical paramters.

-*More detailed description you can find in readme of Project 10*

 <hr />

 ## Part 3 - SQL, Linaear Algebra, Calculus, Nerual Networks